HWeber-tech/emp_proving_ground_v1/docs/sensory_registry.md

 Bridge the institutional HOW engine into the legacy sensory pipeline.
-The sensor now enriches telemetry with order book analytics (imbalance, value area, participation ratio) derived from `OrderBookAnalytics` snapshots.
+The sensor now enriches telemetry with order book analytics (imbalance, value area, participation ratio) derived from `OrderBookAnalytics` snapshots and ICT microstructure detections (fair value gaps, liquidity sweeps) sourced from `ICTPatternAnalyzer`.

 ### Configuration